batorovic/food-recipe/README.md

 5. Signup or signin to access additional features.
 6. Follow other users to see their recipes in your feed.
 7. Explore recipes from users you are following in the "Following" section.

-## Contributing

-Contributions to the Food Recipe project are welcome!
-If you have a new recipe to add or want to enhance the existing ones, please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License